IPA.CONF(5) IPA.CONF(5)

 previously POSIX regular expressions were used.

-The ac_mod parameter tells ipa(8) to load the given IPA accounting mod-
+The ac_mod parameter dynamically loads the given accounting module:

 ac_mod "file_name";

 This parameter should not be placed in any section.
-It is possible to
+Several accounting

 Example: